 Some countries require foreigners to obtain special permission to fly drones, which their citizens do not need.
 In some cases, countries outright prohibit foreigners from bringing drones through customs.

-In every case, when traveling with a drone, we encourage you to declare your drone (in carry-on or a checked bag) with the appropriate customs officials.
+When traveling with a drone, we encourage you to declare your drone (in a carry-on or a checked bag) with the appropriate customs officials.

 FAA Battery Guidelines